26 Different Types of Springs | Mechanical Spring

 29. Wave spring Wave spring is made of flat wire and discs.
 Such springs include linear springs, shaped springs, washers, and expanders.

-How Does a Spring Works?
+How Does a Spring Work?

 A spring mechanism is an elastic object that stores mechanical energy, typically made of spring steel.
 These springs can compress, extend, rotate, slide, pull, and exert force when an equal or greater force is applied.
 They can exert pressure, rotational force, or pulling strength in various ways.